 The Bannockburn area is regarded as a very safe area to live and work.
 Even with this in mind, students and staff are encouraged to stay alert and take the necessary precautions to prevent criminal activity.
-This office works directly with Student Affairs to consistently evaluate and update policies that directly affect our students' safety and learning experience.
+This office works directly with Student Affairs to consistently evaluate and update policies that directly affect the safety and learning experience of our students.